-- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available DOE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - The degree to which the proposed project is likely to lead to increased employment and manufacturing in the United States; - The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications); - The degree to which a project presents lesser schedule risk, lesser budget risk, lesser technical risk, and/or lesser environmental risks; and - The degree to which the proposed project incorporates diversity, equity, and inclusion elements, including but not limited to team members from Minority Serving Institutions (e.g. Historically Black Colleges and Universities (HBCUs)/Other Minority Institutions), Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, Veteran Owned Businesses, or members within underserved communities.
+- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - The degree to which the proposed project is likely to lead to increased employment and manufacturing in the United States; - The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; and - The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications); - The degree to which the proposed project incorporates diversity, equity, and inclusion elements, including but not limited to team members from Minority Serving Institutions (e.g. Historically Black Colleges and Universities (HBCUs)/Other Minority Institutions), Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, Veteran Owned Businesses, or members within underserved communities.